 DCPS STOP Tipline - http://www.kycss.org/stop/stop.php?district=Daviess.County.School.District

-Stop Bullying Now is a nonprofit group that will assist you in locating tips/information about bullying awareness, prevention, and intervention.
+Stop Bullying offers information and resources about bullying awareness, prevention, and intervention.

 Anti-Bullying Network is a nonprofit company that provides free anti-bullying support to schools and families.